 She looked to Jesse to back her up, but he was studiously examining the toe of his left boot.
 (Loc 4868)

 Right.
 Maggie knew all along.
 She fed Fiona a “he’s still in love with you” story and convinced her to make herself vulnerable all the while knowing that Jesse was with someone else.
-Preeeettty sure the way you convince someone who was abandoned and two-timed by their husband to come back is not to tell them that the other woman isn’t important.
+Preeeettty sure that you can’t convince someone to go back to their two-timing ex by saying that the other woman isn’t important.

-At what point will Maggie stop manipulating Fiona into humiliating and painful encounters just so that she can see her grandchild?
+When will Maggie stop manipulating Fiona into humiliating and painful encounters just so she can see her grandchild?
 And, throughout the book, the big reason for Jesse’s screwed-up-ness is implied to be Maggie and her over-parenting.
 He’s a big man-child.